 Why You Need a Professional Medical Interpreter

 It might be okay to occasionally have a friend interpret for you during a regular conversation, but don’t make this mistake when talking to your doctor.
 Bilingual friends are not expert interpreters.
-Just because someone can speak more than one language doesn’t mean he or she can properly interpret medical terminology.
+Just because someone can speak more than one language doesn’t mean they can properly interpret medical terminology.

 You need a professional medical interpreter to help you understand what your doctor is saying to you.
 Otherwise, you might leave the doctor’s office thinking you have a different diagnosis and care plan than you actually do, all because your friend misunderstood a few medical terms when interpreting for you.

-When it comes to the medical profession, it’s clear that professional interpreters are a must whenever any sort of language barrier exists.
+When it comes to the medical profession, it’s clear that professional interpreters like those at Accredited Language are a must whenever any sort of language barrier exists.
 Not only will this limit the amount of malpractice suits, but it will ensure that the patient is being properly diagnosed and treated, saving time, money and – most importantly – lives.

 If you’re a healthcare professional seeking a medical interpreter, contact Accredited Language to learn about our on-site and remote interpretation services.